 So, what do you do when you need a significant source of capital?
 You apply for a business loan.

 If you had to obtain financing for your start-up, you may already be familiar with the steps.
+Banks and other lenders lend money to businesses based on certain criteria, such as creditworthiness and collateral.
 Banks require a lot of documentation for serious lines of credit.
 And whether this is your first loan proposal or your fifth, you can always make it better.

 But first things first…